Bhutan Tourist and

 Accommodation

-for you.
-The Tourism Authority of Bhutan (TAB), regulates
+are arranged for you.
+The Tourism Authority of Bhutan

-hotel standards and all travel regulations in Bhutan.
+(TAB), regulates hotel standards and all travel regulations

-The cost of the accommodations are included in the tour
+in Bhutan.
+The cost of the accommodations are included

 |